How to Stop a DDoS Attack?

-When it comes to DDoS mitigation, there is no silver bullet technology that can solve every problem.
-With multiple trajectories of attack, on-going attack methods, and zero-day vulnerabilities, automated technology alone is bound to fail.
+When it comes to DDoS attack prevention and DDoS mitigation, there is no silver bullet technology that can solve every problem.
+With multiple trajectories of attack, ongoing attack methods, and zero-day vulnerabilities, automated technology alone is bound to fail.
 It cannot protect against multiple threats while also ensuring legitimate traffic doesn’t suffer.
 That is where human experience and decision-making skills come in.
-Continuous expert monitoring with actionable insights is the most effective combination of DDoS security that can prepare organizations with a proactive defense strategy.
+Continuous expert monitoring with actionable insights is the most effective combination to stop DDoS attacks and ensure security that can prepare organizations with a proactive defense strategy.

-You can hire and train security professionals with Layer 7 experience to stop attacks and other application security risks in the house.
+You can hire and train security professionals with Layer 7 experience to stop DDoS attacks and other application security risks in-house.
 A dedicated team can monitor attacks and take actions efficiently.

-However, with the shortage of experienced cybersecurity workforce and massive costs involved in hiring and managing such teams, new businesses invest in managed application security vendors.
+However, with the shortage of experienced cybersecurity workforce and massive costs involved in hiring and managing such teams, new businesses invest in managed application security vendors to stop DDoS attacks.
 Such a team not only offers 24 × 7 traffic monitoring and DDoS attack mitigation but complete application security including:

 - Latest security notification to protect your applications from known vulnerabilities.

 - Business logic tests on all applications to find vulnerabilities, zero-day threats, and automated application risks.